cazala/universal-gitbook/components.md

 import { App } from 'components'
 ```

-We'll need to add an alias for 'components' in our `webpack.config.js`:
+We'll need to add an alias for 'components' in our `webpack.resolve`:

 ```
+resolve: { alias: { 'components': 'src/components' },

 ```